SafeCare BC Logo

 • Encourages dialogue and problem-solving

-• Keeps the conversation on topic
+• Keeps the conversation on the topic

 • Confirms that participants have met the learning goals

-On this webpage you will find a collection of topics that you can use for your own Safety Huddles.
+On this webpage, you will find a collection of topics that you can use for your own Safety Huddles.
 Each topic includes:

 • Instructions for how to run the huddle